 What to Consider When Choosing the Best Air Impact Wrench

-An air impact wrench is capable of generating way more torque than even the strongest person.
-The most powerful models considered here produce well over 1,000 ft-lbs.
-However, when looking for the best air impact wrench for specific needs, it’s more important to have the right amount of torque rather than the maximum available.
+An air impact wrench can generate far more torque than even the strongest person.
+The most powerful models in this guide produce well over 1,000 ft.-lbs.
+However, when shopping for the best air impact wrench for specific needs, remember that it’s more important to have the right amount of torque rather than the maximum available.

 Rotation Speed and Impacts

 - Air demands: All air tools need a compressor to supply sufficient air pressure and volume.
-Pressure is given in pounds per square inch (psi) and volume in standard cubic feet per minute (SCFM, or sometimes just CFM).
+Pressure is stated in pounds per square inch (psi) and volume in standard cubic feet per minute (SCFM, or sometimes just CFM).
 Air impact wrenches don’t have particularly high-pressure needs, but CFM demands can be higher than other tools.
 Checking these demands is vital.
 Many otherwise very good home air compressors may not produce the required supply.

 Tips for Using an Air Impact Wrench

-In addition to the key technical features to consider when choosing the best air impact wrench, it’s important to be aware of the important practical and safety aspects of using these powerful tools.
+Always be aware of the important practical and safety aspects of using these powerful tools.